asciamanna/asciamanna.github.io/_drafts/heart-of-agile-pittsburgh-2017.md

 I recommend everyone learn about the [Heart of Agile](http://heartofagile.com/).
-Especially if you feel, like me, that the current state of agile implementations often end up becoming exactly what the agile movement was trying to prevent from the onset.
+Especially if you feel, like me, that the current state of agile implementations often end up becoming exactly what the agile movement was trying to prevent from the beginning.

 <img class='img-responsive' src='/img/heart-of-agile.png' height='40%' width='40%' />